128technology/docs/docs/plugin_wireguard.md

 :::

   - Create a backup of the current running configuration to be restored later.
-  - Before rolling back 128T version, remove all references to `wireguard-profile` from `authority > router > device-interface > network-interface > address`.
+  - Before rolling back the 128T version, remove all references to `wireguard-profile` from `authority > router > device-interface > network-interface > address`.
 Once these changes are committed, the wireguard rpms will be removed from the router.
   - Rollback the 128T software to the desired version.
   - Restore the backup created in the first step.
 Once the changes are committed, the correct wireguard rpm's will be installed on the router.

+### Release 1.1.0

+- **PLUGIN-863** A kernel panic condition occurs when running Wireguard with the kernel version `3.10.0-1127.18.2` or above.